LeonisX/space-trader/README.md

 [abbreviated version of this documentation in Russian](README_RU.md)

-Fully reworked version of [Space Trader for Java](https://sourceforge.net/projects/spacetraderjava/files/Space%20Trader%20Java/Version%201.12/) from Aviv Eyal
+Fully reworked version of [Space Trader for Java](https://sourceforge.net/projects/spacetraderjava/files/Space%20Trader%20Java/Version%201.12/) from Aviv Eyal.

 The project is a Java port of the [Space Trader for Windows](https://sourceforge.net/projects/spacetraderwin) from [Jay French](http://web.archive.org/web/20040212092717/http://www.frenchfryz.com:80/jay/spacetrader/home.php), which is a C# port of the [original](http://ticc.uvt.nl/~pspronck/spacetrader/STFrames.html) Palm version from Peter Spronk.
 [New site](https://www.spronck.net/spacetrader/).